rocky/python-uncompyle6/README.rst

 code is used.
 This code pulls these together and moves forward.

-This project has the most complete support for Python 3.3 and above and the best all-around Pythoin support.
+This project has the most complete support for Python 3.3 and above and the best all-around Python support.

 We are serious about testing, and use automated processes to find bugs.
 In the issue trackers for other decompilers, you will find a